 Pain Control:

-Another thing to keep in mind is that the pain from cryotherapy is short-lived and often subsides within 8-12 hours.
+Pain of cryotherapy is short-lived and often subsides within 8-12 hours.
 The peak intensity of the pain occurs 1-2 hours after the procedure.
 A simple local anesthetic may be all that some patients will need to overcome this pain.
 However, as the pain tolerance is variable among individuals, some patients will need to take acetaminophen, Ibuprofen, or even codeine for pain control.

 What Happens Afterwards?

-After the application of cryotherapy, treated keloid and the surrounding skin will swell up to form a large blister that often grows ad becomes twice the size of the keloid, or even larger.
-It is best to use cotton gauzes and paper tapes to bandage and cover the treated areas for the next few days after treatment.
+After the application of cryotherapy, treated keloid and the surrounding skin will swell up to form a large blister that often grows and becomes twice the size of the keloid, or even larger.
+It is best to use cotton gauzes and paper tapes to bandage and cover the treated areas for the next several days after treatment.
 The swollen keloid will gradually ooze and leak yellowish and at times blood-tinged fluid.
 The amount of swelling and oozing depends on the size of the treated keloid; this continues for 5-7 days, at which point the keloid tissue starts to dry out and form a dark or black color scab.
 From this point on, and over the next few weeks, the keloid will gradually become drier, transforms into a black color scab, and gradually contracts and reduces in its size.

 Two to three weeks later, the edges of the scab will start to separate from the underlying skin.
 Once the scab is completely separated, it will fall off completely.
 This usually happens about 4-6 weeks after the application of cryotherapy.
 You should not force the separation of scab from the keloid.
 The site of treated keloid should be kept clean and dry.
 Using a Q-tip or cotton swabs, clean the edges of the keloid, and also clean the areas where the keloid comes in contact with normal skin.
-Gently dip the Q-tip in a small amount of water, gentle soap water, Hydrogen Peroxide or Iodine Solution to clean the edges of a keloid.
+Gently dip the Q-tip in a small amount of water, gentle soap water, or Iodine Solution to clean the edges of a keloid.
 It is also very important for patients not to scratch or irritate the treated keloid.
 Treated areas can be washed as usual.
 Shaving blades should not be used over or near the treated keloid.

 Once the scab falls off, the keloid is considerably smaller and is ready for the next treatment.
 Most keloids need 2-to-3 treatments to achieve desirable results.
 After the scab falls off the underlying skin will appear pink and without any pigments.
 Skin color will gradually normalize over time; the normalization process is variable and may take several months.